We focus on Artistic Presentation / Technical Skills:

 A solid grounding in ballet makes the difference between an athletic exercise and an artistic presentation.
 The new judging system will reward your higher jumps, more centered spins and beautiful extensions.

-Instructions can take the form of small or larger groups, pas de deux technique, or individual lessons.
-One-on-one sessions demand the most intense work, so shorter lessons can be effective, even as little as 30 minutes.
+Instructions are offered for pas de deux technique, or individual lessons.
+One-on-one sessions are intense, so shorter lessons can be effective, even as little as 30-40 minutes.

 We hold special sessions for Coaches/Teachers every month on specific topics to enhance presentation skills of the skaters.
 The Workshop could be for a group or individual.
 For further details and to register, please contact the OBS office.